twodogmeimei/my-reading/management/strategic-doing.md

 <a id="The-Agile-Leader-As-Deal-Closer"></a>
 ### Putting The Skill to Work: The Agile Leader As <u>Deal-Closer</u>
 <a id="Skill-9"></a>
-## Chapter 10: Set 30/30 Meetings To Review Learn, And Adjust
+## Chapter 10: Set 30/30 Meetings To Review Learn, And Adjust (Skill 9)
 <a id="Learing-Loops"></a>
 ### Learing Loops
 <a id="Building-New-Habits"></a>